zamanianlab/wrmXpress/README.md

 │   └── {plate}/  # Example: 20250127-p01-ABC
-├── work/         # Intermediate results generated during processing ├── output/       # Final analysis results (images, CSVs) ├── wrmXpress/    # Cloned repository containing the code and pipelines └── {plate}.yml   # YAML configuration file for the plate (same name as the plate directory in input/)
+├── work/         # Intermediate results generated during processing ├── output/       # Final analysis results (images, CSVs) └── {plate}.yml   # YAML configuration file for the plate (same name as the plate directory in input/)

 ```

-9. Open Docker and a terminal window, navigate to your home directory created above, and run this command to mount your home directory.
+8. Open Docker and a terminal window, navigate to your home directory created above, and run this command to mount your home directory.
 Ensure you are using the most recent version of the Docker:
 ```
 docker run -it -v ${PWD}:/scratch -w /scratch zamanianlab/chtc-wrmxpress:v9 /bin/bash
 ```

-10. Run this command to redefine your home directory as the current working directory:
+9. Run this command to redefine your home directory as the current working directory:
 ```
 export HOME=$PWD
 ```

-11. Run this command to run your plate:
+10. Run this command to run your plate:
 ```
 python /opt/wrmXpress/wrapper.py {plate}.yml {plate}
 ```